What is it like to be a Meadows Voice Student?

 The Meadows Opera Theatre, under the direction of Hank Hammett, offers imaginative, diverse, and cutting-edge productions of repertoire encompassing a wide range of opera, operetta, and musical theatre, providing extensive performance opportunities to vocal students at all levels including undergraduates.
 The main focus of the program is intensive acting technique training and professional audition preparation.
-The Meadows Opera Ensemble annually presents its monthly Opera Free For All series and one fully-produced innovative production.
+Each year, the Meadows Opera Ensemble presents its monthly Opera Free For All series and one fully-produced innovative production.
 Main stage productions are accompanied by the brilliant Meadows Symphony Orchestra, under the baton of Maestro Paul Phillips.
 Recent major stagings include Carlisle Floyd’s Susannah, Donizetti’s L’Elisir d’Amore, Britten’s The Turn of the Screw, Mozart’s Così fan tutte, Menotti’s The Old Maid and the Thief, Purcell’s Dido and Aeneas, Copland’s Tender Land, Mozart’s Il re pastore, and Offenbach’s Orpheus in the Underworld.

 The Meadows Chorale has long been regarded as one of the premier university chamber choirs in the country.
 The Chorale features the most advanced vocal talent at SMU, performing a repertoire ranging from plainchant to contemporary works.
 The Chorale has performed by invitation at conventions of the Texas Music Educators Association and the American Choral Directors Association and has collaborated with conductors, composers, and other ensembles to present rarely performed works and world premieres.
 These have included, among others, world premieres of works by Simon Sargon and Warren Benson and collaborations with the Meadows Wind Ensemble and the Ft.
 Worth Ballet.